IronShield-Tech/IronShield/HIRING.md

 This is **not** a resume-building gig where you spend 18 months centering divs and attending retros.
 This is a place that *won’t insult* the **time**, **intelligence**, or **problem-solving ability** of real engineers.

-We pay well because we expect high performance—but here, **high performance isn’t ticket velocity**.
+We pay well because we expect high performance.
+However, here, **high performance isn’t ticket velocity**.
 It’s how effectively you solve hard, technical problems that don’t have clean documentation or stackoverflow answers.

 ---

-**IronShield** is building the most aggressive, high-performance Layer 7 firewall on the internet—Rust-powered, compiled to WASM, and deployed entirely at the edge.
+IronShield is building the most aggressive, high-performance Layer 7 firewall on the internet—Rust-powered, compiled to WASM, and deployed entirely at the edge.
 We stop scrapers, API abuse, and botnets *before* they touch your backend.

 But the tech stack is just a reflection of the mindset.
 We’re not scaling through middle managers, OKRs, or ticket grooming.
-This company runs on **weaponized autism**—and we’re looking for more of it.
+This company runs on **weaponized autism**, and we’re looking for more of it.

 ---